-Full wave sensitivity of SK(K)S phases to arbitrary anisotropy in the upper and lower mantle suggested that anisotropy in the D'' layer is the most likely explanation for such discrepancies, and argued that topography on structures at or near the CMB may generate polarization anomalies, and thus splitting anomalies.
-A key aspect of the argument made by Restivo & Helffrich (2006) is that lateral gradients in structure at the base of the mantle are responsible for SKS - SKKSsplitting discrepancies.
-This notion was invoked by subsequent studies of SKS - SKKS splitting discrepancies and lowermost mantle structure (e.g., Wang & Wen, 2007; Long, 2009), who argued that SKS - SKKS splitting discrepancies should be interpreted in terms of a lateral gradient in seismic anisotropy at the base of the mantle (that is, with the SKS and SKKS phases sampling a different geometry and/or strength of lowermost mantle anisotropy).
-More recent papers that have been informed by forward modeling studies (e.g., Ford et al., 2015; Creasy et al., 2019) have explicitly acknowledged the possibility that SKS - SKKS splitting discrepancies can arise from homogenous anisotropy at the base of the mantle (e.g., Long & Lynner, 2015; Deng et al., 2017; Wolf et al., 2019; Reiss et al., 2019).
+2007; Long 2009), who argued that SKS-SKKS splitting discrepancies should be interpreted in terms of a lateral gradient in seismic anisotropy at the base of the mantle (that is, with the SKS and SKKS phases sampling a different geometry and/or strength of lowermost mantle anisotropy).
+More recent papers that have been informed by forward modelling studies (e.g. Ford et al. 2015; Creasy et al. 2019) have explicitly acknowledged the possibility that SKS-SKKS splitting discrepancies can arise from homogenous anisotropy at the base of the mantle (e.g. Long & Lynner 2015; Deng et al. 2017; Wolf et al. 2019; Reiss et al. 2019).
 In this case, the anisotropy must be present in a geometry that splits SKS and SKKS phases differently.

-While many authors have interpreted SKS - SKKS splitting discrepancies as reflecting a contribution from anisotropy in the lower(most) mantle, other workers have questioned the extent to which anisotropy in the upper mantle may give rise to such discrepancies (or to discrepancies in splitting between SKS phases measured at the same station at similar backazimuths and incidence angles).
-For example, Monteiller & Chevrot (2010) documented differences in transverse compo-nent waveforms for pairs of SKS and SKKS phases from nearby earthquakes, and pointed out that the variability between phases coming from nearby directions is of similar magnitude to the variability documented in previous studies of SKS - SKKS splitting discrepancies that invoked D'' anisotropy as an explanation.
-Monteiller & Chevrot (2010) suggested that noise on the trans-verse component waveforms was the most likely explanation for these discrepancies, although other workers have argued that strong discrepancies measured on seismograms with relatively low noise levels cannot be due (solely) to noise (Long, 2009; Lynner & Long, 2014; Long & Lynner, 2015).
-In a later paper, Monteiller & Chevrot (2011) documented differences in estimated SKSsplitting parameters for stations in southern California between their measurements, obtained with the splitting intensity method, and previously published measurements; again, they attributed these discrepancies to the presence of noise and to differences in processing and measurement methods.
-Finally, Lin et al. (2014a) showed that full-wave effects can cause splitting discrepancies between SKS and SKKS phases for the same event-station pairs of up to $\sim 0.3s$ at certain azimuths for models that only include homogeneous upper mantle anisotropy, as discussed in section 4.
+While many authors have interpreted SKS-SKKS splitting discrepancies as reflecting a contribution from anisotropy in the lower(most) mantle, other workers have questioned the extent to which anisotropy in the upper mantle may give rise to such discrepancies (or to discrepancies in splitting between SKS phases measured at the same station at similar backazimuths and incidence angles).
+For example, Monteiller & Chevrot (2010) documented differences in transverse component waveforms for pairs of SKS and SKKS phases from nearby earthquakes, and pointed out that the variability between phases coming from nearby directions is of similar magnitude to the variability documented in previous studies ofSKS-SKKS splitting discrepancies that invoked D" anisotropy as an explanation.
+Monteiller & Chevrot (2010) suggested that noise on the transverse component waveforms was the most likely explanation for these discrepancies, although other workers have argued that strong discrepancies measured on seismograms with relatively low noise levels cannot be due (solely) to noise (Long 2009; Lynner & Long 2014; Long & Lynner 2015).
+In a later paper, Monteiller & Chevrot (2011) documented differences in estimated SKS splitting parameters for stations in southern California between their measurements, obtained with the splitting intensity method, and previously published measurements; again, they attributed these discrepancies to the presence of noise and to differences in processing and measurement methods.
+Finally, Lin et al. (2014a) showed that full-wave effects can cause splitting discrepancies between SKS and SKKS phases for the same event-station pairs of up to ~ 0.3 s at certain azimuths for models that only include homogeneous upper mantle anisotropy, as discussed in Section 4.1.